-- Revised version of your Campaign Strategy Memo integrated into the final paper - Links to and screen snaps of all your social media channels - Revised version of your Social Media Toolkit - Revised version of your Social Media Ad Campaign - Conclude with a discussion of your road map for how the campaign would be continued beyond the end of the class
+- Revised version of your Campaign Strategy Memo - Links to and screen snaps of all your social media channels - Revised version of your Social Media Toolkit - Revised version of your Social Media Ad Campaign

+Conclude with a discussion of your road map for how the campaign would be continued beyond the end of the class (discuss social media events, messaging, and other efforts you plan to take for the rest of the campaign, assuming it were carried out to its logical finish).

 Note: This report must be more than just slapping the earlier assignments together.
 Students are expected to revise and expand the earlier assignments to reflect feedback and additional work from the class.
-Embed all your images INTO the document, making them large enough to read (turn in only 1 document).
-(30% of grade; final report due April 12; breakdown of grade: design of social media channels)
+Embed all your images INTO the document (turn in only 1 document).